TobyM-engineering/ml-player-piano/README.md

 # ML-Assisted Player Piano (ESP32 + PCA9685 + Solenoids)
+> ⚠️This repository is not fully documented yet.
+More details, diagrams, and code explanations will be added soon.

 This project is a full electro-mechanical system that turns a normal upright piano into a self-playing instrument using **MIDI, solenoids, machine-learning-assisted velocity mapping, and ESP32 firmware**.